etalbert102/geochron/README.md

 ### Reporting Issues / Requesting Features

-The Geostructures team uses Github issues to track development goals.
+The Geochron team uses Github issues to track development goals.
 Please include as much detail as possible so we can effectively triage your request.

 ### Contributing